lyzardiar/seal2d/README.md

     5. Hit cmd+R, or click run to run the project. :)

 If you got anyquestion, please don't bother to add an issue. thank you. :)

+# getting started

+wiki: https://github.com/tangyiyang/seal2d/wiki (chinese only, will have English version when release first version.)